Jessica Boevers

-Jessica Boevers (born August 25, 1972) is an American actress who has appeared in a number of Broadway productions, Off-Broadway productions, films, and television.
+Jessica Boevers is an American actress who has appeared in a number of Broadway productions, off-Broadway productions, films, and television.

 Early life

 Boevers attended the University of Cincinnati College-Conservatory of Music, graduating in 1994.

 Career

 Boevers' Broadway credits include Les Misérables (Eponine), A Funny Thing Happened on the Way to the Forum (Philia) Rent (Maureen), Oklahoma!
 (Ado Annie), and In My Life (Jenny).

 In addition, she has appeared on the television shows Strangers with Candy and Another World, and the 1993 film Airborne.

-Boevers works at The University of Michigan as an Assistant Professor of Musical Theatre in Ann Arbor Michigan.
+Boevers works at the University of Michigan as an assistant professor of musical theatre in Ann Arbor, Michigan.